 EXTENSION OF STATE DECLARATION NOTICE 49 CFR § 390.25

-This Emergency Declaration Extension is issued as a result of the request of Michigan to extend the Emergency Declaration regarding the pipeline shutdown to allow drivers and carriers to safely transport critical fuel and petroleum products via commercial motor vehicles within the State of Michigan.
+This emergency exemption is issued as a result of the Governor’s Declaration of Emergency regarding the condition of the Dalton Highway and the need to allow drivers and carriers to transport critical fuel and supplies to the petroleum production and distribution facilities at Deadhorse and the North Slope Borough.

-This Extension provides for the regulatory relief for commercial motor vehicle operations while providing direct assistance supporting the delivery of critical fuel within the State of Michigan.
+This declaration provides for the regulatory relief for commercial motor vehicle operations while providing direct assistance supporting the delivery of critical fuel and supplies to the disaster area while the Alaskan Dalton Highway is repaired due to flood damage.
 Direct assistance terminates when a driver or commercial motor vehicle is used in interstate commerce to transport cargo or provide services not directly supporting the emergency relief effort.

 Emergency Declaration Extension Restrictions & Limitations

-By execution of this Emergency Declaration Extension, motor carriers and drivers providing direct assistance to the Westshore Pipeline emergency within Michigan are granted emergency relief only from the hours of service limitations contained in 49 CFR Part 395 and must also comply with the following conditions:
+By execution of this Emergency Declaration Extension, motor carriers and drivers providing direct assistance to the Dalton Highway flood emergency within Alaska are granted emergency relief only from the hours of service limitations contained in 49 CFR Part 395 and must also comply with the following conditions:

-- Carriers, while under this order, shall not require or allow fatigued drivers to operate a commercial motor vehicle.
-A driver who informs a carrier that he/she needs immediate rest shall be given at least ten consecutive hours before the driver is required to return to service.
+1. Carriers, while under this order, shall not require or allow fa drivers to operate a commercial motor vehicle.
+A driver who info a carrier that he/she needs immediate rest shall be given at least ten consecutive hours before the driver is required to return to service.

-- A motor carrier whose driver is involved in a crash while operating under this emergency declaration must report any recordable crash within 24 hours, by phone or in writing, to the FMCSA Division Office where the motor carrier is domiciled.
-The carrier must report the date, time, location, driver, vehicle identification, and brief description of the crash.
+3. A motor carrier whose driver is involved in a crash while operating under this emergency declaration must report any recordable crash within 24 hours, by phone or in writing to the FMCSA Division Office where the motor carrier is domiciled.
+The carrier must port the date, time, location, driver, vehicle identification and brief description of the crash.

-- Motor carriers or drivers currently subject to an out-of-service order are not eligible for the relief granted by this declaration until they have met the applicable conditions for its rescission and the order has been rescinded by FMCSA.
+4. Motor carriers or drivers currently subject to an out-of-service order are not eligible or the relief granted by this declaration until they have met the applicable conditions for its rescission and the order has been rescinded by FMCSA.

 Regional Field Administrator